Dee Why: Dee Why Lagoon

 Behind the beach's remaining dunes, to the north of The Strand, is Dee Why Lagoon.
 Its entrance marks the northern end of Dee Why Beach and the southern extent of Long Reef Beach.
 The high conservation value of the lagoon and its surrounding area was recognised in 1973 when it was proclaimed a wildlife refuge.
 It is an extremely significant area for local and migratory birds, and is listed on migratory bird agreements with Japan and China.
 The Dee Why Lagoon Wildlife Refuge covers an area of 77 hectares, of which the lagoon takes up 30 hectares.
 The rest of the reserve is primarily swamp-based bushland, as well as the coastal dune ecosystem between the lagoon and the sea.
 It is a major scenic feature of the Northern Beaches, situated off Pittwater Road, and accessible from Dee Why Parade and The Strand.

 Commercial areas

-Apartments on the corner of Pittwater Road and Dee Why Parade.
+Apartments on the corner of Pittwater Road and Howard Avenue.

 Shop selling flowers on Fisher Road, in suburban Dee Why.

 The main commercial area in Dee Why is centred on either side of Pittwater Road, the main arterial road on the Northern Beaches, and continues down the streets leading to the beach as well as upwards along Fisher Road.
 This area is characterised by 1960s shop-top, two- and three-storey buildings and later, four- to ten-storey developments.

 There are currently four shopping centres in Dee Why including: